Student Support

 Support We Offer:

-Emily Saba, Manager of Internships and Case Management
+Emily Lagas, Manager of Internships and Student Support

 Emily is a licensed clinical social worker (LCSW) in Massachusetts who has over 5 years of experience in both community and clinical mental health.
 Emily has extensive experience providing assessment, case management, clinical therapy, crisis management, safety planning and stabilization to a wide range of clients.
 She has worked in a variety of settings including non-profits, schools, hospitals, homes, and clinics, helping adolescents and adults struggling with anxiety, depression, mood disorders, adjustment disorder, trauma, PTSD, and substance use.
 Emily graduated from Boston College with a Master of Social Work degree, specializing in clinical mental health.